Stress Management and HIV

 Table of Contents

 Everyone deals with a certain amount of stress every day.
 But if you are a woman living with HIV (HIV+), stress can become overwhelming.
 Long periods of high stress can damage your immune system and cause physical and emotional illnesses.
-Research has shown that stress can accelerate the progression of HIV.
+Research has shown that stress can speed up the progression of HIV.

 What are some of the things that can make you feel stressed?